Sonic Healthcare Limited (ABN 24 004 196 909) is committed to ensuring the privacy and confidentiality of your personal information.

 The type of personal information we collect about you depends on who you are, our relationship with you and the nature of our interaction with you.

-The personal information we collect about you will include only the information that is:
+The personal information we collect about you will include only the information that is necessary or required:

 The personal information we collect may include:

-Relevant government identifiers (such as your Medicare number), when necessary for billing or other administrative purposes
+- relevant government and insurance identifiers (such as your Medicare number or private health insurance details), when necessary for billing or other administrative purposes

-In relation to employees, any information relating to your employment including, employment histories, applications, pre-employment checks, qualifications, training records and information required by laws, regulations or standards
+- any information relating to your employment (if you are a Sonic team member), including employment histories, applications, pre-employment checks, qualifications, training records and information required by laws, regulations or standards

-Other information, occasionally including religion and ethnicity, which may be relevant in our dealings with you.
+- other information, occasionally including religion and ethnicity, that may be relevant in our dealings with you.

 Anonymity and pseudonymity